mattmontgomery/sri-integrity-hashes/README.md

 ## Other formats

-In the case that aother formats are provided or desired, a new Loader implementing `LoaderInterface` may be passed to the `Loaders` class.
+In the case that other formats are provided or desired, a new Loader implementing `LoaderInterface` may be passed to the `Loaders` class.

 ## Example